Competitive identity: Your hidden lever in a transition

-by Ben Bryant Published 30 August 2022 in Brain circuits • 3 min read
+by Ben Bryant Published August 30, 2022 in Brain Circuits • 3 min read

 The real work that shifts the dynamics in a group happens when you take time to talk about what’s really going on in the team.
 If you simply ask people, “What’s really going on?”, they often feign ignorance, or look away, or become fearful of what might be said if the team talks about what’s really going on.
 But they all do have a view on what’s really going on.
 So how can you draw that out and discuss it?